Frequently Asked Questions

 How should I cite Leafscan on my research paper?

-Anderson, Carlos J. R. and Rosas-Anderson, Pablo J. (2017).
-Leafscan (Version 1.3.21).
+Please cite Leafscan as follows (APA style): Anderson, Carlos J. R. and Rosas-Anderson, Pablo J. (2017).
+Leafscan (Version X.Y.Z).
 [Mobile application software].
 Retrieved from https://itunes.apple.com/app/id1254892230.
+Note: Replace X.Y.Z with the version of Leafscan you are using.